aurimas13/Machine-Learning-Goodness/README.md

 # Big O Cheatsheets & Algorithms for MLOps| Day 79

-+ Irerespctive of how it is thought I believe knowing Big O notation and algorithms to use as an Ml/MLOps Engineer or any kind of a developer is esential and will boost your career.
-Knowing which algorithm to use and understanding Big O will boost your MLOps apporach when deploying a model and save enormous time as well give surprising career benefits.
-Even though I know it might be difficult to grasp the concept of algorithms, hence I recommend reading the visual book on the algorithms as item **1** [here](#worthy-books) or more technical one as item **2** [here](#worthy-books).
++ Irerespctive of how it is thought I believe knowing Big O notation for data structures and algorithms to use as an Ml/MLOps Engineer or any kind of a developer is esential and will boost your career.
+Knowing which algorithm to use and understanding Big O will boost your MLOps approach when deploying a model and save enormous time as well as give you surprising career benefits.
+Even though I know it might be difficult to grasp the concept of algorithms, hence I recommend reading the visual book on the algorithms as item **1** [here](#worthy-books) or more technical one as item **2** [here](#worthy-books) to understand them better.
 More details on them under **Day 8**.
-*Regarding the Big O notation.
-The cheatsheets could be accesed as item **92** [here](#worthy-tools) and **93** [here](#worthy-tools) and looked upon belo.
+*Regarding the Big O notation for data structures.
+The cheatsheets could be accesed as item **92** [here](#worthy-tools) and **93** [here](#worthy-tools) and looked upon below.

 <p align="center">
   <img height="400px" src="https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Notes/big_o_cheats.jpg">